guardian/node-modules/README.md

 ## Development

 Common tasks are defined in the `makefile`.
-Run them from the terminal using `make myTaskName`.
+Run them from the terminal using `make myTaskName`:

 ```bash
 # start the dev server